mun1bxD/PortSwigger-Labs/Http-request-smuggling-attack/Practitioner-Labs.md

 Send a normal request to delete user

 <img src="images/image1.png" alt="third" width="500">

 <img src="images/image1.png" alt="third" width="500">

 **Step1:**

-In this challange when se search something in search bar it wil show in response in a tag
+In this challange when se search something in search bar it will show in response in a tag

 <img src="images/image1.png" alt="third" width="500">